EricSchles/datascience_book/homework_and_tests/homework_one.md

 ## Preamble

 You should submit a single `.py` with all questions answered.
 Make sure the answer to each question appears in a function, a series of functions or a class.
 The name of each function or class will be specified in the question.
 Do not deviate from the name provided, otherwise you will get zero points for that question.
+Make sure to return at the end of all functions, never print.

 ## Question One